fi-muni/PA165/tasks/seminar10.md

 curl -i -X GET http://localhost:8080/eshop-rest/products/4 curl -X PUT -i -H "Content-Type: application/json" --data '{"value":"4500","currency":"CZK"}' http://localhost:8080/eshop-rest/products/4
 ```
 Based on validation introduced couple of seminars ago, it is not possible to change the price over 10% of the actual price, so it should fail.
-The following should succeed:
+You should get HTTP 406 response: we are dealing with exceptions in another task.
+The following command should succeed:

 ```
 curl -X PUT -i -H "Content-Type: application/json" --data '{"value":"16.33","currency":"CZK"}' http://localhost:8080/eshop-rest/products/4